iSPIRT/depa-training/build-your-own-scenario/README.md

 ## Step 2: Implement the data preprocessing and model saving code

-Prior to training, the TDPs and TDC need to prepare their datasets and model respectively.
+Prior to training, the Training Data Providers (TDPs) and Training Data Consumer (TDC) need to prepare their datasets and models respectively.

 ### Data preprocessing